3 Steps to Building Happiness

 Why?
 Because after you prioritize skills and practice them for a while, you’ll plateau and may even start to backslide towards where you started.
 This phenomenon is known as the “hedonic treadmill”.
 It’s like you are forever running and not getting anywhere.
 So you have to be sure to get off the treadmill and switch things up regularly.

 Imagine this.
 In the first grade, you learn addition.
 Then in second grade, you learn addition again.
 And in the third grade, guess what you learn?
 Addition.
 Do you see where I’m going with this?
 To progress and improve, you have to switch things up.
-So, when you are feeling confident with a happiness skill, or feel yourself backsliding, it’s time to pause, see what else you need to learn, and challenge yourself to do so.
+So, when you feel confident with a happiness skill, or feel yourself backsliding, it’s time to pause, see what else you need to learn, and challenge yourself to do so.

 If you're interested in learning more about how to build happiness, check out berkeleywellbeing.com.